 - play an octave of notes with good finger technique

 - play rhythmically and in tune

-- demonstrate skills in listening, sight-reading and memorising.
+- demonstrate basic skills in listening, sight-reading and memorising.

 What level is the course and do I need any particular skills?

 No previous knowledge or experience is needed.
-The course is for complete beginners and for those who have made a start on the instrument and want to go back to basics.
+The course is for complete beginners and for those who have made a start but want to go back to basics.

 How will I be taught, and will there be any work outside the class?

 Group work, playing in unison and in two or three parts